 Monitor User Groups for Messages

 You can set the system to monitor selected user groups, and to notify you when a member of one of those user groups posts a message whilst the 'Chat' tab is either set to a different user group or not visible.
 A member of the 'Administrators' user group can add themselves to any other security group and receive notifications of posts to that group.

 Note that you do not have to manually set monitoring for Chat messages posted under the IDs of individual users; these are all monitored automatically.

-The notification is a 'Msg' button that displays at the right of the application title bar when a message is posted from a monitored user group.
+The notification is a that displays at the right of the application title bar when a message is posted from a monitored user group.
 The button also displays if a message is posted in the thread you have been reading, and the 'Chat' tab is not visible.
-If you still have the thread loaded in the Chat tab, click on the button to redisplay the 'Chat' tab with the new message in the thread.
+If you still have the thread loaded in the 'Chat' tab, click on the button to redisplay the 'Chat' tab with the new message in the thread.

-The Msg button also provides a menu to indicate which group has posted the new and unread message.
+Thealso provides a menu to indicate which group has posted the new and unread message.
 When you click on a group in that menu, the 'Chat' tab displays with the appropriate thread of messages.

 To set up a check for messages from a user group: